wadhah101/GL5-ethics-project/transcript.md

 what this has to do with china? **everything**

-## Internet control and the great firewall: controlling the truth
+## Internet censorship and the great firewall: controlling the truth

 <https://nebula.tv/videos/theexploration-how-china-controls-the-internet>